 How to Insulate a Vertical Smoker

-The idea behind this science is pretty simple; you want to cover or line your smoker with an insulating material designed to prevent heat from escaping.
-The method you use to insulate your smoker largely depends on the type of insulating cover you pick.
-I’ll list the three most popular options below.
+The idea behind this science is simple; you want to cover or line your smoker with an insulating material designed to prevent heat from escaping.
+The method you use to insulate your smoker depends on the type of insulating cover you pick.
+I’ll list the three most popular options.

 Insulating jackets are a popular option used to insulate vertical smokers.
 These insulating jackets feature an aluminium foil insulation.
 As you know, aluminium is among the most effective insulating materials.
-It works just as well as fiberglass insulation.
-This is because aluminium reflects heats and effectively contains thermal radiation.
+This is because aluminium reflects heats and contains thermal radiation.

 Another method is to insulate your grill using an insulation blanket.
 The key difference between an insulated smoker blanket and jacket is the positioning of the aluminium layer.
-While the aluminium material is found on a jacket’s outer layer, it’s positioned internally in an insulation blanket.
-In other words, it’s found just under the blanket’s outer fabric layer.
+While the aluminium material is found on a jacket’s outer layer, in an insulation blanket it’s inside.
+In other words, it’s found under the blanket’s outer fabric layer.

 Does this make the insulating process more effective?
-Not really, the insulation process is pretty much the same.
-Probably the main advantage of picking a blanket over a jacket is that you don’t need to concern yourself with finding the perfect fit for your smoker.
-Simply wrap the blanket around your smoker as many times as necessary for a secure fit.
-Just avoid wrapping it around your unit’s firebox or else it’ll get burnt.
+No, the insulation process is the same.
+The main advantage of picking a blanket over a jacket is that you don’t need to concern yourself with finding the perfect fit for your smoker.
+Wrap the blanket around your smoker as many times as necessary for a secure fit and avoid wrapping it around your unit’s firebox or it’ll get burnt.

-You can also use a welding blanket to insulate your grill.
-Welding blankets are specifically designed to protect welders from sparks or heat generated during the welding process.
-So, if you happen to have a welding blanket among your construction supplies in the garage, there’s no need to fork out more money to purchase an insulating jacket.
-Your welding blanket will work just fine.
+You can use a welding blanket to insulate your grill.
+Welding blankets are designed to protect welders from sparks or heat generated during the welding process.
+If you happen to have a welding blanket among your construction supplies in the garage, there’s no need to fork out more money to purchase an insulating jacket.
+Your welding blanket will work.

-Much like the insulating blanket, you don’t have to worry about fit.
-You can also wrap it around your smoker a couple of times.
+Like the insulating blanket, you don’t have to worry about fit.
+You can wrap it around your smoker a couple of times.
 And of course, steer clear from the firebox.

 How to Insulate a Smoker Firebox

-Simply because you can’t insulate the firebox with a jacket or blanket doesn’t mean you can’t do so entirely.
+If you can’t insulate the firebox with a jacket or blanket, it doesn’t mean you can’t do it.
 There’s a special kind of insulating material you can use for insulating your firebox-a cement board.
-The process of using a cement board will require a special kind of technique as we’ll explain below:
+The process of using a cement board will require a special kind of technique as we’ll explain: